rchincha/project-stacker.github.io/docs/user_guide/scratch_image.md

             type: tar
             url: stacker://build/contents.tar

-Or e.g. to bootstrap a base layer for CentoOS 7:
+Or e.g. to bootstrap a base layer for CentOS 7:

     build:
         from: